Aberhart-school/abe-site/README.md

 Also READ THE DOCUMENT CALLED "CODING FOR THE WEBSITE".
 Seriously.
 It's there so that you don't screw up colossally.
 Read it.

-Note: you can't run the website just by7 double-clicking the html file. it has to be hosted on the top level of a server, otherwise the links and the loading of seperate files don't work
+Note: you can't run the website just by double-clicking the html file. it has to be hosted on the top level of a server, otherwise the links and the loading of seperate files don't work